GothenburgBitFactory/tw.org/content/docs/dom.md

 $ task add Pay rent due:eom wait:'due - 3days'
 ```

-Note that \'due\' is a DOM reference from earlier on the command line.
+Note that 'due' is a DOM reference from earlier on the command line.

 ### `<id>.<attribute>`